CEINMS-RT/ReadTheDocs/docs/source/Compilation [Windows].rst

 +++++++++

 During the installation process, CMake has been installed on your system.
-We will now use this software to create a Visual Studio solution from which we can build the CEINMS plugins.
+We will now use this software to create a Visual Studio solution from which we can build the CEINMS-RT plugins.
 First, search for the cmake-gui app by opening the Windows search bar.
 This can be done by pressing the Windows key and typing "cmake".
 After finding cmake-gui, open it.
 You will now be greeted with the GUI of CMake: